Orcomp/NPerf.Fixtures/docs/ISerializer/ISerializerDocs.md

     }
 ```

-This way, we could create an NPerf fixture for all the serializers targeting ISerializer interface they implement through the adapter classes.
+This way, we could create an NPerf fixture for all the serializers to be tested.

-It is important to remark that the adapter classes do not introduce any considerable overhead, only a method call, but it is the same for all of the serializers.
+It is important to note the adapter classes do not introduce any significant overhead, only a method call, and it is the same for all serializers.

 The performance test clases